Skip to main content

 Proposed SIP transport protocol: When generating provisioing files for VoIP phones, the system has to make a decision what transport protocol to use.
 This can be done on system, tenant and extension level.
 This setting set the system level value.
 If there is no protocol selected, a VoIP phone default will be taken.

-SIP IP Replacement List: This setting applies to a system that is used in a DMZ zone with NAT (e.g., to connect remote phones to a system that is not on a public IP address).
+SIP IP replacement list: This setting applies to a system that is used in a DMZ zone with NAT (e.g., to connect remote phones to a system that is not on a public IP address).
 In this case, when the system builds the remote SIP packets, it will use the public IP address of the router.
 The setting should include a list of local IP addresses and their replacements.
 Whenever the system finds a local address in the list, it replaces the local address with the remote address, so the SIP messages from the system will look as if they were sent from the replaced IP address.
 The format of the list is LocalAddress/RemoteAddress [LAdr/RAdr].
 Both the LAdr and the RAdr must be an IPv4 or IPv6 address (e.g., 192.168.1.2/203.4.5.1).
 DNS addresses are not resolved here.

 (Note)

-It is advisable to use the IP routing list (below) instead of the SIP IP Replacement List for better control and coverage.
+Most of the time, it is advisable to use the IP routing list (below) instead of the SIP IP Replacement List for better control and coverage.

-IP Routing List: The IP Routing List setting is used to override the operating system IP routing table and is linked to the routing table (this setting will be consulted by the system before consulting/using the operating system).
+IP routing list: The IP Routing List setting is used to override the operating system IP routing table and is linked to the routing table (this setting will be consulted by the system before consulting/using the operating system).
 Whenever the system wants to find out the IP address that is being used when sending a SIP packet, it steps through the list and looks for a match (using the netmask Mask ) to a destination address (DAdr).
 If there is a match, it uses the provided IP address (LAdr).
 The format of this field is DAdr/Mask/LAdr [DAdr/Mask/LAdr]...
 Both the DAdr and the LAdr must be an IPv4 or IPv6 address (e.g. 192.168.1.2), DNS addresses are not being resolved here.
 The mask must also be in the form of an IP address.
 The PBX (starting version 65.0.5) understands the pattern public as a shortcut for 0.0.0.0/0.0.0.0/public (see below) and private expands to patterns that match private destinations with the private IP addresses of the PBX.

 • Example private public: This example tells the PBX to use its private IP addresses when communicating to other private IP addresses addresses and use the public IP address for everything else.